johan-akerman/SpotifyTranscripts/README.md

 ## ⚙️ Technologies used
 I wanted to get more into backend development and Python so instead of finding a plug-and-play web api for speech recognition, I decided to do some overengineering by building my own REST API.

 More specifically, my REST API downloads a podcast in mp3 format and converts it into wov format.
-The wov file is divided into sentences (multiple smaller audio files) by listening for a silence (500 ms of noice below 14 decibels) that indicates the end of a sentence.
+The wov file is divided into sentences (multiple smaller audio files) by listening for a silence (500 ms of audio below 14 decibels) that indicates the end of a sentence.
 Each new smaller audio file is sent into the Google Speech Recognition API.
 As a result, my API returns each transcribed sentence together with it's start- and endtime.

 The backend is connected to a frontend through Flask.
 The frontend is built in React and styled with Tailwind CSS.
 The data for each Podcast episode is fetched with the Spotify Web API.